 Last year I really enjoyed Anna Mazzola’s debut, The Unseeing.
-I was excited to see where this author’s writing would take her readers next so you can imagine how I felt when a proof copy arrived!
+I was excited to see where this author’s writing would take her readers next and couldn’t wait to get started on The Story Keeper.

 Publisher: Tinder Press

 From the author of THE UNSEEING comes a sizzling, period novel of folk tales, disappearances and injustice set on the Isle of Skye, sure to appeal to readers of Hannah Kent’s BURIAL RITES or Beth Underdown’s THE WITCH FINDER’S SISTER.

 Audrey Hart is on the Isle of Skye to collect the folk and fairy tales of the people and communities around her.
 It is 1857 and the Highland Clearances have left devastation and poverty, and a community riven by fear.
 The crofters are suspicious and hostile to a stranger, claiming they no longer know their fireside stories.